"Última flor do Lácio, inculta e bela,

 - CH: sounds like the digraph sh in English.

 - D: the same as English.
-Many Brazilian dialects palatize this consonant before I or a weak E, the result being a sound like the English J. So, in these dialects the word dia (day) sounds like jeeah, instead of deeah.
+Many Brazilian dialects palatalize this consonant before I or a weak E, the result being a sound like the English J. So, in these dialects the word dia (day) sounds like jeeah, instead of deeah.
+In Portugal between vowels it is pronounced similar to th in "this".

 - GU: It’s either pronounced as the g in gum, or as the gw in Gwen.